wasmithwebmaster/currency-formatter/README.md

-Currency Input Formatter (USD)
+# Currency Input Formatter (USD)

 A lightweight, dependency-free JavaScript utility that automatically formats input fields as USD currency while the user types.

-This script listens for input changes and converts numeric values into a dollar format with commas (e.g. $12,345).
+This script listens for input events and converts numeric values into a dollar format with commas (for example, $12,345).

-Usage
+## Usage

-Include the script on your site (inline or as an external file).
+Include the script on your site, either inline or as an external file.

-Add the attribute data-format="currency" to any <input> element you want formatted.
+Add the attribute data-format="currency" to any input you want formatted.

 <input type="text" data-format="currency" />

-The formatter will:
+## The formatter will:

-Strip non-numeric characters
+Strip all non-numeric characters

-Apply U.S. dollar formatting
+Format the value as U.S. dollars

-Update the input value in real time
+Update the input value in real time as the user types

-Notes
+## Notes

 Formatting is display-only.
-The underlying numeric value should be cleaned server-side before processing.
+Always sanitize and convert values server-side.

-This script does not handle decimals by design.
+Decimal handling is intentionally excluded.

-Intended for simple forms and UI helpers, not financial calculations.
+Designed for UI convenience, not financial calculations.

-Browser Support
+### Browser Support

 Works in all modern browsers that support addEventListener and toLocaleString.